Test TLS connection to Docker Hub

 5. Finished (encrypted channel established)

 Any delay or packet loss during these steps can cause a timeout.
-The error doesn't mean the server is unreachable - it means the cryptographic negotiation couldn't complete in time.
+The error does not mean the server is unreachable - it means the cryptographic negotiation could not complete in time.
+Because the handshake exchanges relatively large certificate packets, it is unusually sensitive to MTU/fragmentation problems, which is why lowering the MTU resolves so many cases.

 ### Docker Desktop Specific Issues